markdabe912/hybrid_cnn_vit/README.md

 - Create the attention map for visualization.

 ### 5.6 plot_attn_map()
-- Plots a pair of images, the original image and an overlay of the created attention map on the original map and save plot to your local directory.
+- Plots a pair of images, the original image and an overlay of the created attention map on the original map and save plot to your current directory.

 ### 5.7 create_dataset_dict()
 - create image_to_folder dictionary for combined dataset